handsontable/handsontable/examples/templates/README.md

 In `package.json` are also scripts ***you should never modify or remove***, because those scripts are used by our CI/CD pipeline : `npm run start`, `npm run build` and `npm run test`.

 The only thing you have to modify is `"name"`, `"description"` and `"@handsontable/{{ WRAPPER NAME }}"` (if you are creating a code example made in a framework like React, Angular, or Vue).
-And, of course, you can install dependencies and stuff.
+And, of course, you can install dependencies.

 #### 3. Develop

-To run your example live, open terminal, run `npm install` to install all the necessary dependencies.
-After dependencies are installed run `npm run start` which will build and watch the project for any saved changes in code and run it on port `8080` so you can open the example in your browser at [localhost:8080](localhost:8080).
+After the dependencies are installed, run npm run start that builds the project and watches for any saved code changes.
+The command opens the project on port 8080 so you can open the example in your browser at `localhost:8080`.

 #### 4. Publishing